Edge-connectivity between edge-ends of infinite graphs: Topological and combinatorial separations

-\begin{lemma}[\cite{polat}, Theorem 1.2] Let $A,B\subset \Omega(G)$ be two sets of end in a graph $G$ which are topologically separated, i.e., such that $\overline{A}\cap B = A \cap \overline{B} = \emptyset$.
+\begin{lemma}[\cite{polat}, Theorem 1.2] Let $A,B\subset \Omega(G)$ be two sets of end in a graph $G$ which are topologically separated, i.e., such that $\overline{A}\cap B = \emptyset = A \cap \overline{B}$.
 Then, there is a subgraph $H$ of $G$ satisfying the two properties below: \begin{itemize} \item[$i)$] $H$ has finite adhesion and $\overline{H}\cap (A\cup B) = \emptyset$; \item[$ii)$] Given two rays $r$ and $s$ in $G$ such that $[r]\in A$ and $[s]\in B$, their tails in $G\setminus H$ are contained in distinct connected components. \end{itemize} \end{lemma}

-The subgraph $H$ in the above result is understood as an object that separates $A$ and $B$ combinatorially.
+The subgraph $H$ in the above result may be understood as a (possibly infinite) structure that separates $A$ and $B$ combinatorially.
 Its existence was first established by Polat in \cite{polat}, who relied in his theory of \textit{multiendings} to that aim.
-According to his work, $H$ can be taken as an $A-B$ separator in the Menger-type result stated by Theorem \ref{mengerpolat}.
-In fact, Polat's definition of separators reads as follows:
+In his work, especially when stating Theorem \ref{mengerpolat}, $H$ is an example of the objects he introduces as $A-B$ separators.
+In fact, Polat's definition of separators reads precisely as follows: